w3f/polkadot-wiki-old/docs/polkadot/builders/build_with_polkadot.md

 ## Where are we now?

 Polkadot is under active development.
-However, it is already to get started planning your project and even start building it as a parachain or smart contract.
-One of the first questions that builders need to answer is whether they will build their project as a parachain or a smart contract.
-This guide is intended to provide a one-stop resource for those wishing to embark on their Polkadot journey.
+The current testnet release is version 0.3 Alexander.
+If you are thinking about building your project on polkadot, you may be wondering how to start.
+A big question is whether you will build a parachain or a smart contract.
+This guide will walk you through the basics of the polkadot ecosystem.

+The ecosystem is still evolving and so will this guide.
+So check back frequently for updates.

 ## What is the difference between a parachain and smart contract?